-What do we know about Call of Duty: Black Ops Cold War's story and gameplay?
+What do we know about Call of Duty: Black Ops Cold War's story?

-In previews played by IGN and Washington Post, an early campaign mission — a training stage set in the Ukraine — deploys players in a facsimile of a suburban American neighborhood.
+In previews from IGN and Washington Post, an early mission — a training stage set in the Ukraine — deploys players in a facsimile of a suburban American neighborhood.
 What starts as a training mission ends in a live-fire exercise, one that plays Pat Benatar's '80s pop rock hit "Hit Me With Your Best Shot."
 Washington Post called it "an early highlight for the campaign."

-It also seems clear that Black Ops Cold War will eschew the science fiction elements that the Black Ops series became known for.
+It is also clear that Black Ops Cold War will eschew the science fiction elements the Black Ops series became known for.
 No mechs, no androids, no armored power-ups.
-This is grounded and gritty.
+This is grounded and gritty, old school conflict.
 If you were turned off by the sci-fi direction that Call of Duty was going in for several years, then find solace that Call of Duty: Black Ops Cold War will once again feature "boots on the ground" gameplay.

 Will Call of Duty: Black Ops Cold War have multiple endings?

 Yes!
-There will be multiple endings, players in general will be given oodles of choices.
+There will be multiple endings.
 You can play as your own custom characters, adjusting appearance and gender.
-You'll be able to experience multiple endings to the campaign and missions will be rife with optional objectives, making CODBOCW perhaps the most customizable game in the franchise.
+You'll be able to experience multiple endings to the campaign and missions will be rife with optional objectives, making Black Ops Cold War the most customizable game in the franchise.

 Why is Ronald Reagan in Call of Duty: Black Ops Cold War?

 Ronald Regan, the 40th president of the United States and progenitor of Reganomics, is back from the dead as a Call of Duty character.
 His role?
-Reagan is seemingly a supporting character in the game similar to other adaptations of world leaders in the franchise.
-His role is to likely dole out missions as the then-sitting president.
-In previous titles, you could even play as world leaders like John F. Kennedy, Fidel Castro, and Richard Nixon.
-They were all playable in the Black Ops Zombies map "Five."
+A supporting character similar to other adaptations of world leaders in the franchise.
+He will, at least once, dole out missions as the then-sitting president.
+In previous titles, you could play as world leaders like John F. Kennedy, Fidel Castro, and Richard Nixon in the Zombies mode.